A statistical physics and dynamical systems perspective on geophysical extreme events

 Dynamical systems theory therefore helps to condition attribution to a specific circulation.
-The approach can also support diagnosing the physical processes associated with the attribution.
+A related approach can also support diagnosing the physical processes associated with the attribution.
 For example, if there is a persistent atmospheric circulation pattern that is associated with extreme weather events, such as a blocking high-pressure system, then researchers can use dynamical systems theory to understand how changes in the climate system can affect the persistence and intensity of the circulation pattern, and how this can modulate the associated extreme weather events.~\cite{faranda2022climate,cadiou2023challenges,faranda2023persistent}.
-The above analogue approaches can be complemented by narratives that describe the physical mechanisms that led to an extreme weather event, namely storylines~\cite{hazeleger2015tales,shepherd2016common,lloyd2021climate}.
+The above approaches can be complemented by narratives that describe the physical mechanisms that led to an extreme weather event, namely storylines~\cite{hazeleger2015tales,shepherd2016common,lloyd2021climate}.
 Storylines support a detailed understanding of the factors that contributed to an event, and how they may have been influenced by human-induced climate change.
 For example, a storyline for a heatwave event might describe how a persistent high-pressure system led to hot and dry conditions, which were then exacerbated by human-induced climate change.